x13a/unlike/README.md

 Unlike old tweets.

 With Twitter API v2.
-By default only likes older than 7 days will be deleted.
+By default only items older than 30 days will be deleted.
-Depending on likes count it can take much time.
+Depending on items count it can take much time.
 Twitter API allows 1000 requests per 24h.

 ## Installation
 ```sh